Frequently Asked Questions

 What is the cost of inurnment in the Good Shepherd Columbarium?

-The current cost of a Good Shepherd double occupancy varies between $2,500 & $2,700 and includes two urns.
+The current cost of a Good Shepherd double occupancy is $2,700 and includes two urns.
 This price also includes the cost of engraving of the stone.

 A funeral home must be contracted for “direct cremation” if inurnment is planned at the columbarium.
 This includes services of the funeral home staff, removal of the remains from home or hospital and cremation of the remains.
 The costs for these services are separate from the Columbarium and are negotiated with the funeral home.
 There are also fees for the death notice and copies of the death certificate.